 Choose the kind of countertop that works with your design style.
 You need to determine if you want one with a built-in countertop or if it has a faucet included.
 There are various types of vanities available, so choosing the right one can be a bit of a challenge.

 When choosing your new vanity, make sure you accurately measure the space.
 You can sometimes get away with going smaller, but you might not be able to get a bigger unit into your room without a major overhaul.

 How Do You Install A Freestanding Bathroom Vanity?

-If you’ve decided to replace your bathroom vanity, or if you’re building your home and want to install your own vanity to save cost, you may need a little guidance to get you started.
+If you’ve decided to replace your bathroom vanity, or if you’re building your home and want to install your vanity to save cost, you may need some guidance to get you started.
 Bathroom vanity installation can be a do-it-yourself project with the right tools and a few tips to get you started.
-It’s not difficult to do, but it isn’t necessarily easy either.
+It’s not difficult, but it isn’t necessarily easy either.
 While that sounds contradictory, anyone who has attempted a plumbing project will understand.

 It’s best to carve out plenty of time for the project.
-Installing a new vanity is not an after work on Wednesday night kind of project unless you are confident you have all of the necessary tools and there will be no issues.
+Installing a new vanity is not an after-work on Wednesday night kind of project unless you are confident you have all the necessary tools and there will be no issues.
 One good idea is always to expect issues because you’ll run into something unexpected if you don’t.

-Whether you’re an old hat at plumbing or this is your first attempt, you will need to gather a few tools to complete the job.
+Whether you’re an old hat at plumbing or this is your first attempt, you must gather a few tools to complete the job.
 The first tool you will need is a measuring tape.
-You will need to accurately measure the space for the new vanity before you purchase it.
+You must accurately measure the space for the new vanity before purchasing it.
 Keep the tape handy because you will need it again to measure for plumbing installation.